On $q$-real and $q$-complex numbers: The function for

-\begin{proof} We may assume that $x=[[c_1,c_2,...]]>1$.
-Also, since the result is already known in the region $D$, we may replace the interval $(-R_*,1)$ by $(-R_*,-t]$ for some $t>0$.
-Furthermore, we may replace it with $[-R^*+t,-t]$, as long as we can treat arbitrarily small $t>0$.
+\begin{proof} Since the result is already known in the region $D$, we may replace the interval $(-R_*,1)$ by $(-R_*,-t]$ for some $t>0$.
+Furthermore, we may replace it with $[-R_*+t,-t]$, as long as we can treat arbitrarily small $t>0$.

 Let $q=-re^{i\theta}$, $-\pi<\theta\le \pi$, where $r=|q|$.
 Let